UNICEF Equips 95,556 Katsina Girls, Boys with Financial Literacy, Skills - THISDAYLIVE

 She described the community town hall meeting conducted across the six benefitting local governments as a viable platform to evaluate the barriers to the transitioning of adolescent girls from primary to secondary school.

-She noted that the meeting also served as inclusive platforms to dialogue among key stakeholders, including adolescent girls, parents, principals, teachers, and education officials—allowing communities to reflect on the impact of REACH interventions.
+She noted that the town halls also served as inclusive platforms to dialogue among key stakeholders, including adolescent girls, parents, principals, teachers, and education officials—allowing communities to reflect on the impact of REACH interventions.